felixandersen/sneak-link/README.md

 A lightweight, open‑source tool for secure link-based access control.
 After verifying a URL "knock" on a shared link, Sneak Link issues a cookie that grants access to a protected service.
 No IP whitelisting required.

-**Supports NextCloud and Immich**, other services could be supported in the future.
+**Supports NextCloud, Immich, and Paperless-ngx**, with extensible architecture for additional services.

 ## Key features
 - URL‑knocking trigger to initiate and verify access